Center for Human Identification

 Arthur J. Eisenberg, Ph.D.

-Professor and Chairman Dept of Forensic and Investigative Genetics
+Professor and Chairman Dept of Molecular and Medical Genetics

 Director of UNT Center for Human Identification

 Dr. Eisenberg received his Ph.D. in Molecular Biology from the State University of New

 York at Albany, USA in 1984.
 In 1984, he joined Actagen Corporation which later became Lifecodes Corporation and helped establish the first DNA Paternity and Forensic Laboratories in the world.
 Over the past 25 years, he has worked on the development of many of the systems and methodologies used in the field of DNA identification Testing.
 In November of 1989, he joined the faculty at the University of North Texas Health Science Center.
 In 2004 he was promoted to Full Professor and in 2009 named Chairman of the Department of Molecular and Medical Genetics.
 In 1995 he was appointed by the Director of the FBI to the United States DNA Advisory Board (DAB) and in 1998 was named Chairman of the Board.
 Through a 2001 Texas legislative directive, the UNTHSC DNA Identity Laboratory was tasked with the establishment of the Texas Missing Persons DNA Database (TMPDD).
 It was the first operational State Crime Laboratory in the country dedicated to the identification of human remains from victims of violent crimes.
 He is the Co-Director of this laboratory which has evolved into the UNT Center for Human Identification.

 For the past several years, his lab has been funded by the National Institute of Justice, to perform DNA analysis on Unidentified Human Remains and the Family Reference Samples required for the identification of Missing Persons throughout the United States.
 Dr. Eisenberg has served on numerous other committees including those for the United